EDA-Solutions-Limited/overlapping_area/README.md

 <!-- MAKING CHANGES -->
 ## Usage

-* Drag and drop the UPI macro into L-Edit and go to Tools -> Execute Script or simply the F5 hotkey
+* Drag and drop the UPI macro into L-Edit and go to Tools -> Execute Macro
 * Alternatively, you could go to Tools -> Macro -> Load, navigate to the path of the script.
 Click on Run
-* Ensure you have made a selection in the design for the objects you intend to grown on a specified layer.
+* Ensure you have made a selection in the design for the objects you intend to check on the specified layer in the script.
 Otherwise the script will show a **no selection** error.

 <!-- ROADMAP -->
 ## Roadmap